AriFordsham/GHCWiki/darcs-evaluation.md

 - Similar problems with bisect support as Git
 - (Unknown: suitability of command set?)
 - No rebase, though this is being added as part of the Summer of Code
+- Need to run a special server to be able to clone over HTTP

 #### Darcs vs Mercurial Overview